designer2k2/EMUcan/README.md

 # EMUcan
 ECUMaster EMU CAN Stream Reader Arduino Library

-It reads the EMU CAN Stream and decodes it into something usefull.
+It reads the EMU CAN Stream and decodes it into something useful.

 It also can send data to the EMU!